 The motion passed by a vote of 8-1, with Commissioner Elaine Powell voting no.

-The $30 million proposal began with Commissioner Vilma Leake saying CMS was failing to educate children and asking, “How can I take funds?”
+The $30 million proposal began with Commissioner Vilma Leake saying CMS was failing to educate children and asking how she could “take some money from the Charlotte Mecklenburg school board.”

 Leake proposed withholding 30% of CMS’s instructional services budget, which County Manager Dena Diorio informed her would come to $84 million.
 Leake then reduced her proposal to $30 million which she said would be placed in restricted contingency with CMS given 90 days to come up with a plan for “how to educate children.”